-6 - Political Rally
+5 - Political Rally

 Various rallies take place around the state.
 Many are in Lansing.
 Find out when your issue is at the center of a pre-planned political rally.
 Go.
 Take photos.
 Talk to people.
+Hand out your flyers.
 Get involved.